jcrosskey/design_patterns/README.md

 Its abstract class can define concrete methods, abstract methods, and hooks.
 Hooks do nothing or default behavior in the abstract class, but may be overridden in the subclass.
 Some uses of hooks:
 1. for a subclass to implement an optional part of an algorithm
-1. give the subclass a chance to react to some step in teh template method that's about to happen (e.g. log messages, save checkpoint, etc. Think about git hooks.)
+1. give the subclass a chance to react to some step in the template method that's about to happen (e.g. log messages, save checkpoint, etc. Think about git hooks.)
 1. provide a subclass with the ability to make a decision for the abstract class.